Circular sector

-A circular sector, also known as circle sector or disk sector (symbol: ⌔), is the portion of a disk (a closed region bounded by a circle) enclosed by two radii and an arc, where the smaller area is known as the minor sector and the larger being the major sector.
+A circular sector, also known as circle sector or disk sector or simply a sector (symbol: ⌔), is the portion of a disk (a closed region bounded by a circle) enclosed by two radii and an arc, with the smaller area being known as the minor sector and the larger being the major sector.
 In the diagram, θ is the central angle, r the radius of the circle, and L is the arc length of the minor sector.

-The angle formed by connecting the endpoints of the arc to any point on the circumference that is not in the sector is equal to half the central angle.

 Types

 A sector with the central angle of 180° is called a half-disk and is bounded by a diameter and a semicircle.
-Sectors with other central angles are sometimes given special names, such as quadrants (90°), sextants (60°), and octants (45°), which come from the sector being one 4th, 6th or 8th part of a full circle, respectively.
-Confusingly, the arc of a quadrant (a circular arc) can also be termed a quadrant.
+Sectors with other central angles are sometimes given special names, such as quadrants (90°), sextants (60°), and octants (45°), which come from the sector being one quarter, sixth or eighth part of a full circle, respectively.

-Compass

-Traditionally wind directions on the compass rose are given as one of the 8 octants (N, NE, E, SE, S, SW, W, NW) because that is more precise than merely giving one of the 4 quadrants, and the wind vane typically does not have enough accuracy to allow more precise indication.

-The name of the instrument "octant" comes from the fact that it is based on 1/8th of the circle.

-Most commonly, octants are seen on the compass rose.